-Importing String Files
+Importing JSON, iOS, Android Files

-To quickly integrate strings from your codebase into Ditto, you can use our JSON import feature to create components in your component library.
-Using our JSON import, you'll be able to:
+To quickly integrate strings from your codebase into Ditto, you can use our string file import feature to create components in your component library.

 • Quickly create components from text currently being used in production